-from the bestselling author of Last Train from Liguria Hickey, Christina Dwyer The Lives of Women Christine Dwyer Hickey The Lives of Women (2015) Following a long absence spent in New York, Elaine Nichols returns to her childhood home to live with her invalid father.
+from the bestselling author of Last Train from Ligura Hickey, Christina Dwyer Last Train from Liguria The Lives of Women Christine Dwyer Hickey The Lives of Women (2015) Following a long absence spent in New York, Elaine Nichols returns to her childhood home to live with her invalid father.
 The house backing on to theirs is sold and she is taken back to a summer in the 1970's when she was almost sixteen.
 A tragic event that will mark the rest of Elaine's life and be the cause of her long and guilt-ridden exile.